theGitalianStallion/study_toolkit/README.md

   The program allows for saving trees and flashcard sets as csv files and importing csv files as trees or flashcards.

-Other functionality that may appear as an option in the menu but hasn't been added in yet includes but is not limited to: revision timetables slicing data from a tree or flashcard set and importing it into revision timetable slicing data from the tree and importing it into flashcards
+Other functionality that may appear as an option in the menu but hasn't been added in yet includes but is not limited to:
+  Revision timetables.
+  Slicing data from a tree or flashcard set and importing it into revision timetable.
+  Slicing data from the tree and importing it into flashcards.

-Other functionality that may be added: further display/output filtering and formatting
+Other functionality that may be added:
+  Further display/output filtering and formatting.